mbreckon/StateCache/README.md

         }
     }

+## Design
+The key requirements of the library are
+- speed of store/restore close to that of the hand-rolled version
+- customisability of the properties that are cached
+- simplicity of usage (both configuration and store/restore)
+- robustness

+In order to deliver both the speed and customisability a design using Reflection.Emit was chosen.
+The combination of customisability and speed rules out a solution using only C# types - one early proof of concept used a list of Action objects to perform the restore.
+This was several orders of magnitude slower than both the Reflection.Emit and hand-rolled versions.

 ## Performance
 The library comes with BenchmarkDotNet tests that show this only adds a small overhead (from an already small base) to the hand-rolled version.
 The non-using version runs marginally quicker than the using version.